image

 • Potentially higher energy usage, due to cold air escaping more quickly when the door is opened.

-Whenever possible, transport the freezer in an upright position to avoid damaging the compressor or the refrigerant circuit.
-If it must be laid on its side, let it sit upright for at least 4 to 6 hours (or up to 24 hours, depending on the manufacturer) before plugging it in.
-This allows the refrigerant to settle properly.
-Be sure to secure the shelves and door before moving the appliance.
+During transport, keep the freezer in an upright position to prevent damage to the compressor or refrigerant system.
+If it must be laid on its side, wait at least 4 to 6 hours (or up to 24 hours depending on the manufacturer’s recommendations) before plugging it in to allow the refrigerant to settle.
+Secure shelves and doors during the move.

 How do you use your upright freezer?

-Before first use, allow the freezer to rest upright for a few hours (4 to 6 hours, or up to 24 hours depending on manufacturer guidelines).
-Then plug it in and set it to the recommended temperature (typically 0 °F / –18 °C).
-Organize food by category and make use of drawers to reduce prolonged door openings.
-If the unit is not frost-free, regular defrosting is required—ice buildup can affect the compressor’s efficiency and overall performance.
+Before first use, let the freezer stand for several hours (4 to 6 hours, or up to 24 hours depending on the manufacturer), then plug it in and set the temperature.
+Organize foods by category and use drawers to reduce prolonged door openings.
+Regular defrosting is required for models without a frost-free feature, since ice buildup can affect compressor efficiency.